 If you combine Scrum and CRISP-DM, you would get something that looks like Microsoft’s Team Data Science Process.
 Launched in 2016, TDSP is “an agile, iterative data science methodology to deliver predictive analytics solutions and intelligent applications efficiently.”
 (Microsoft, 2020 ).

-Microsoft explains that “TDSP helps improve team collaboration and learning.
-It contains a distillation of the best practices and structures from Microsoft and others in the industry that facilitate the successful implementation of data science initiatives.”
+“TDSP helps improve team collaboration and learning.
+It contains a distillation of the best practices and structures from Microsoft and others in the industry that facilitate the successful implementation of data science initiatives.” – Microsoft, 2020

 Combining modern software and agile practices with the data science lifecycle, TDSP is comprehensive with four major components:

 - Recommended infrastructure and resources

 It comes as no surprise that these two often leverage Microsoft Azure; however, a team could use other tech stacks and still adhere to TDSP.

 Although the lifecycle graphic looks quite different, TDSP’s project lifecycle is like CRISP-DM and includes five iterative stages:

 - Business Understanding: define objectives and identify data sources

 - Data Acquisition and Understanding: ingest data and determine if it can answer the presenting question (effectively combines Data Understanding and Data Cleaning from CRISP-DM)

 - Modeling: feature engineering and model training (combines Modeling and Evaluation)